AdrianOrcik/Shader_ParallaxBackground/README.md

-How to make a parallax background in just one draw call?
+How to make a parallax background in only one draw call?
 ---------

 Issue